knetikmedia/knetikcloud-csharp-net20-client/docs/StoreApi.md

 <a name="getitemtemplate"></a>
 # **GetItemTemplate**
-> ModelStoreItemTemplateResource GetItemTemplate (string id)
+> StoreItemTemplateResource GetItemTemplate (string id)

 Get a single item template